alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 ## Trafficking, brokering and arranging sales or movements

-Trafficking and brokering can include anything that helps to transfer items from one non-EU country to another.
+Trafficking and brokering ("trade controls") can include anything that helps to transfer items from one non-EU country to another.
 For example:

 * arranging or negotiating contracts
 * arranging or providing freight or transport services